adamdecaf/akka/akka-docs/rst/cluster/cluster.rst

 nodes in the cluster have acknowledged the partition change and ``N2`` has cleared all buffers, the handoff is complete and message ordering has been preserved.
-In practice the buffers should remain small as it is only those messages sent directly to ``N2`` before the acknowledgement has been forwarded that will be buffered.
+In practice the buffers should remain small as it is only those messages sent directly to ``N2`` before the acknowledgment has been forwarded that will be buffered.